oahull0112/ESIFHPC4/HPGMG/README.md

 #### Scaling Test

-Performance for the MPI rank counts requested in the benchmark reporting sheet (208, 416, 832, 1664, 3328) as well as performance results for the full number, half, and one-quarter of the Offered Standard compute units must be provided.
+Performance for the MPI rank counts requested in the benchmark reporting sheet (2, 4, 8, 16 and 32 full nodes i.e. tasks_per_node=104(for CPU nodes) and 128 for GPU nodes) as well as performance results for the full number, half, and one-quarter of the Offered Standard compute units must be provided.
+For Kestel, for the CPU nodes N=2322, which is the total number of cpu nodes.
+For the GPU nodes N=132, which is the total number of accelerated nodes.
 Additional runs may be reported with other MPI rank counts if desired.
 Performance for other rank counts should be reported to support projection to the Offered system if the benchmark test system differs from the Offered system.
 For all runs, the Offeror may run with any number of threads per MPI rank to obtain the best performance for their system.